mdmahmudul413/Web-Design-Dev-Using-Lara-Vue/readme.md

     9. Suggestion from IDE(phpstrom)

-        To get suggestion from IDE we have to press ctrl+space.
+        To get suggestion from IDE we have to press ctrl + space.

     10. PHP opening(<?php) and closing(?>)